SurniaUlula/wpsso-organization/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-organization/assets/icon-256x256.png">

-**Control your Organization markup for Google's Rich Cards and Knowledge Graph.**
+**Manager Organization markup for Google's Rich Cards and Knowledge Graph.**

 Customize your Website name, alternate name, description, and URL for each WordPress local / language / region.

-Select an Organization sub-type (Corporation, Educational, NGO, Performing Group, etc.), logo and/or banner for Articles.
+Select an Organization sub-type (Corporation, Educational, NGO, Performing Group, etc.), logo and/or banner for Schema Articles.

 Add Local SEO Place / Location information to your Schema Organization markup.

 Select a different Publisher for your Schema Article markup.

 Select an Organizer or Performer for the Schema Event markup.

+Select a Hiring Organization for the Schema Job Posting markup.

 **WPSSO ORG is *incredibly fast* and coded for performance:**